-- (a) information contained in Continuous Improvement Plans submitted by SU/SDs on behalf of their schools, including data reported to AOE as required by Section 2124 of this rule; - (b) Other information necessary to meet state and federal accountability standards and requirements; and - (c) Written feedback and complaints that are submitted and SU/SD responses pursuant to Sections 2121.1 and 2126.1 of this rule and related to whether a school meets the Education Quality Standards.
+- (a) information contained in Continuous Improvement Plans submitted by the independent school or SU/SDssupervisory union or supervisory district on behalf of their schools, including data reported to AOE as required by Section 2124 of this rule; - (b) Other information necessary to meet state and federal accountability standards and requirements; and - (c) Written feedback and complaints and subsequent responses that are submitted to the supervisory union, supervisory district, or independent school and SU/SD responses-pursuant to Sections 2121.1 and 2126.1 of this rule and related to whether a school meets the Education Quality Standards.

-If the Secretary determines that a school is not meeting the requirements of this rule or that the school is making insufficient progress in improving student performance pursuant to 16 V.S.A. § 164(9), the Agency shall describe in writing actions the SU/SD must take to ensure the school meets educational quality standards and provide technical assistance to the SU/SD and/or school.
-If the school fails to meet the standards set forth in this rule or make sufficient progress toward improving student performance pursuant to 16 V.S.A. § 164(9), the Page 26 of 28 Secretary shall recommend to the State Board of Education one or more of the actions identified by 16 V.S.A. § 165(b)(1-5).
+If the Secretary determines that a school is not meeting the requirements of this rule or that the school is making insufficient progress in improving student performance pursuant to 16 V.S.A. § 164(9), the Agency shall describe in writing actions the school SU/SD-must take to ensure the school meets educational quality standards and provide technical assistance to the SU/SD-supervisory union, supervisory district and/or school.
+If the school fails to meet the standards set forth in this rule or make sufficient progress toward improving student performance pursuant to 16 V.S.A. § 164(9), the Secretary shall recommend to the State Board of Education one or more of the actions identified by 16 V.S.A. § 165(b)(1-5).